 As part of several modules across our programmes we offer field courses to enhance your learning and provide opportunities to study outside your usual realm.
 Each course includes an amount of field work, where you will gather and analyse data to form the basis of a research paper.
-We currently offer opportunities to study marine and coastal biology environments in Scotland, the colourful flora and fauna of Portugal, or experience equally stunning locations in Yorkshire.
+We currently offer opportunities to study marine and coastal biology environments in Scotland, the colourful flora and fauna of Mediterranean climates such as Portugal, or experience equally stunning locations in Yorkshire.

 These field courses are open to undergraduates on Biology courses undertaking the relevant modules.
 Please check the additional fees section of the course you are applying to for details of costs and funding.

 This visit to Askham Bog, Yorkshire Wildlife Trust Nature Reserve is part of the Year 3 Advanced Field Course module.

 The trip was great fun, and also very interesting [...]
 Towards the end of the week we started designing and conducting our own mini research projects. - Zoe

 These extended courses provide the opportunity for you to gain practical field experience in a range of ecological settings and habitats.
 You will learn how to design an experiment and apply the theoretical knowledge that you have developed in lectures and workshops to real world settings.
 Analysing this data will give you an insight into the exciting questions that ecologists can answer and the complexities that this can involve.
 These courses offer you the opportunity to work as part of a team when collecting your data, so you can build friendships and enjoy visiting new places as part of these field courses.
 You'll lay the groundwork for later research, so you can feel confident in approaching a final year research project if you choose to focus on an ecological question.